informalsystems/modelator/INSTALLATION.md

 ## Python

 Installing Modelator requires [Python](https://www.python.org) 3.8 or newer, together with its package manager [pip](https://pip.pypa.io/en/stable/installation/).
-(They come pre-installed on Linux and MacOS.)
+(They usually come pre-installed on Linux and MacOS.)

 A good tool for managing different python versions is [pyenv](<(https://github.com/pyenv/pyenv)>).
 For example: